PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 - To test releases in production, set up [conditional overrides](/docs/experiments/testing-and-launching) so you can quickly test each experiment variant.
 - Instead of crashing your app when rendering errors occur, display a fallback UI.
 In React, you can easily add these with [Error Boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) (and similar concepts existing in other frameworks).

-Notice that none of the solutions involve writing tests, which are a **waste of time** for experiments that may only last for a week.
+Notice that none of the solutions involve writing tests, which can be a **waste of time** for experiments that only last a week.
+Instead, consider what it would take to comfortably ship changes without tests.

 ## Final tip: Your team may be tired

 It's okay if your engineers are tired.
 Growth engineering may not be as fulfilling for some people, especially if they yearn to build deep and complex systems.

-It's common for engineers to start feeling bored after a few quarters, and there's no shame in it.
+It's common for engineers to start feeling unsatisfied after a few quarters, and there's no shame in it.
 A symptom of this is diminishing returns from the team's work.

 There's an easy fix for it, though: